 - Non-Destructive Evaluation Manager (NDE Manager)

-Are There Job Opportunities for Non-Destructive Testing Specialists?
+Is There Job Demand for Non-Destructive Testing Specialists?

 In the United States, there were 76,800 jobs for Non-Destructive Testing Specialist in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Non-Destructive Testing Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+There will be an estimated 7,100 positions for Non-Destructive Testing Specialist per year.

 The states with the most job growth for Non-Destructive Testing Specialist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.